 Kelvin Smith Library holds a growing collection of films on DVD.
-See the library film holdings.
-In the library is the Freedman Center, where students can capture video from DVDs and other sources, shoot and edit video, and much more.
-The library also has information about some research tools for film studies.
+The library also makes available to the CWRU community a service, Kanopy, that offers a wealth of streaming film choices.
+Inside the library is the Freedman Center, where students can explore a range of possibilities for shooting and editing video, converting video from one format to another, and much more.
+Last, the library maintains a page describing research tools for film studies.

 The CWRU Film Society regularly screens recent popular cinema and other kinds of films as well.

 Case Western Reserve regularly hosts film-related events, which have included a visit from Groundhog Day screenwriter Danny Rubin, a Skype conversation with film director/writer/actor Patrick Brice and film editor Christopher Donlan, an evening of Buster Keaton short films with live piano accompaniment, and Baker-Nord Center film series and lectures.